SVRTK/auto-svrtk-scripts/README.md

 Scripts for automated SVRTK reconstruction and segmentation solutions (work in progress)
 ====================

-This repository is used for storage of scripts for automated  processing of fetal MRI in [SVRTK dockers](https://hub.docker.com/r/fetalsvrtk/) and general processing for:
+This repository is used for **storage / log** of scripts for automated  processing of fetal MRI in [SVRTK dockers](https://hub.docker.com/r/fetalsvrtk/) and general processing for:
 - segmentation
 - SVR-based reconstruction

-The scripts were installed in the corresponding docker containers together with network weights and SVRTK software.
+_Note: The scripts were installed in the corresponding docker containers together with network weights and SVRTK software.
+I.e., they cannot be used as standalone applications and need to be executed from the dockers._

 The code was created by Dr Alena Uus.